khalidrahmani/jaderp/doc/qweb.rst

     The QWeb "renderer", handles most of QWeb's logic (loading, parsing, compiling and rendering templates).

-    OpenERP Web instantiates one for the user, and sets it to ``instance.web.qweb``.
+    Jad Web instantiates one for the user, and sets it to ``instance.web.qweb``.
 It also loads all the template files of the various modules into that QWeb instance.